Agentic Coding0 / 36

 The difference is not more tools.
 It is methodology.

 Quick wins get you from default to 3x.
 A configured system gets you to 10x.
 The difference is not installing more plugins or memorizing more commands.
-It is methodology: understanding how Claude Code actually uses resources, building around that reality, and creating a system that improves every time you use it.
+It is methodology: you learn how Claude Code actually spends its resources, build around that reality, and end up with a system that gets a little better every time you use it.